Mpondo people: Mpondo Culture and Heritage Festival

 Mpondo Culture and Heritage Festival is celebrated annually by Mpondo to celebrate their culture and heritage.
 It is the biggest cultural event celebrated in the Kingdom attended by approximately over 20,000 people preceded by the Annual Mpondo Reed Dance.
 It is held in September of every year at Lwandlolubomvu Great Place, Ntabankulu; palace of the customary head Jongilanga Sigcau.
 Ntabankulu is the mountainous part of the Mpondo Kingdom surrounded by the great Mzimvubu River.
 Ntabankulu in Mpondo language means 'Big Mountains'.
 September is important in Mpondo history as it was originally the Mpondo new year in the ancient Mpondo calendars and also two of the Mpondo Kings King Mqikela and King Sigcau were born on this month.
-The Mpondo culture and Heritage Festival also celebrates the roles played by these icons, including the legendary kings Faku, Mqikela, Sigcau, Marhelane amongst others.
+The Mpondo culture and Heritage Festival also celebrates the roles played by these icons, including the legendary kings Faku, Mqikela, Sigcawu, Marhelane amongst others.
 This events also seeks to promote cultural diversity through sharing of Mpondo culture and heritage with other cultures from South Africa, broader African continent and beyond the oceans.
 It attracts a lot of tourists, both local and international, and is one of the biggest events in the Eastern Cape Province of South Africa.

 Lunar Calendar

-According to the ancient AbaMbo people, including Mpondo September is the first month of the year.
+According to the ancient Aba-Mbo people, including Mpondo, September is the first month of the year.
 There are some Mpondo people who recognise the appearance of the Pleiades ("isilimela") to signal the beginning of the year, but it is most likely that this interpretation was adopted from the sotho people.
 Mpondo calendar is as follows commencing with uMphanda the first month of the year according to the ancient Mpondo Calendar.